For a company

 The statutory auditor is appointed for a fixed term of six years (which can be reduced to three years in case of voluntary appointment or in case of appointment of statutory auditor(s) in a group).

-Germany Not for small companies, yes for medium and large companies.
+Germany Not for small companies, but for medium and large companies.
 Financial statements need to be audited if two out of the following three criteria are exceeded:

 Hong Kong Audited financial statements are required for all companies incorporated in Hong Kong, including companies falling within the reporting exemption, unless the company is dormant.